Diego Simeone: Personal life

-Simeone's sons Giovanni, Gianluca, and Giuliano (from his first wife) are professional footballers, playing for Torino, Rayo Majadahonda and Atlético, respectively.
+Simeone's sons Giovanni and Giuliano (from his first wife Carolina Baldini) are professional footballers, playing for Torino and Atlético, respectively.

+His middle son Gianluca (from his first wife) played professionally between 2018 and 2025, in Argentina and in Spain, and, as of 2026, is now working as a football agent.

-Simeone also has two daughters, Francesca and Valentina, with model Carla Pereyra.
+Simeone also has two daughters with model Carla Pereyra.
 Simeone and Pereyra got married in secret in June 2019.